yuki04160/Predicting-Customer-Churn-in-Telecom/README.md

 # Predicting Customer Churn in Telecom
-Previously, I finished the [EDA - Customer Churn in Telcom](https://github.com/yuki04160/EDA-Customer-Churn-in-Telecom) for the Telco Customer Churn dataset.
+Previously, I have finished the [EDA - Customer Churn in Telcom](https://github.com/yuki04160/EDA-Customer-Churn-in-Telecom) for the Telco Customer Churn dataset.
 ## Introduction
 Customer churn is defined as the loss of clients.
 In a telecommunications company, customer attrition is one of the key business metrics.
 Thus, this project aims to use customer churn analysis to forecast the behavior of telecom customers who are more likely to leave, and provide a reasonable churn prediction for customer retention marketing programs.
 ## Data Modeling